NEATOWinterfest/neatowinterfest.org/_talks/Creating-Trolley-experiences-that-appeal-to-the-general-public.md

 speakers:
   - Brian Tenaglia
 categories:
-  - Roundtable and Fireside Chat
+  - Roundtable Discussions and Fireside Chats
 summary: |-
   Diving deep on Trolley technology with the general public.
 Some of the Trolley's hidden mechanisms are beautiful old-school engineering, with an elegance that appeals to everybody.
 Technology may be just the thing that plants the seed of the future Trolley enthusiast.
 ---